Pilot with Bicycle platoon recognition via iTLCs

 Collecting data on cycling behaviour

 Cycledata’s High-Quality Cycle Data Radar (HQCDR) enables authorities to collect data on cycling behaviour, which is accurate even during rush hours.
 These data provide valuable insights into the desired traffic flows, making it possible to make proper decisions about mobility policy, the system and the infrastructure.
 The Monotch interface creates a direct added value of iTLCs, such as informing road users and prioritising and optimising traffic flow.
-This offers Cycledata customers the opportunity to act promptly and better attune the traffic lights to the bicycle flows and thus improve the flow of bicycle traffic.
+This offers Cycledata customers the opportunity to act promptly and better attune the traffic lights to the bicycle flows, thus improving the flow of bicycle traffic.

-“Thanks to the link with the Monotch TLEX platform and soon the expanded successor UDAP, our customers can now also directly manage traffic flows with the collected data.
+“Thanks to the link with the Monotch TLEX platform and the expanded successor UDAP, our customers can now directly manage traffic flows with the collected data.
 This is an important value addition to our HQCDR product and service provision to municipalities and provinces ”, says Cees van der Zijl of Cycledata.